Fundraising ideas

 One in five of us will lose vision during our lifetime.

-We've got fundraising ideas for everyone from workplace warriors to social butterflies and adrenaline junkies, young and old, solo or group activities.
+We've got fundraising ideas for everyone, from workplace warriors, social butterflies to adrenaline junkies.
 Read on to find out more.

 Fundraising at work

-Get employees and staff working together to: "Save Sight.
-Change Lives."
-From bake sales at elevenses to guessing the baby or collecting donations for our pre-loved stores, there are many ways to work together to put change in sight.
+Get employees and staff working together to save sight, change lives.
+From bake sales, holding your own office Sports Day, guessing the baby or collecting donations for our pre-loved stores, there are many ways to work together to put change in sight.

 Guess the baby photo game